lanl-aea/turbo-turtle/docs/gui.rst

 ************

 Abaqus allows for custom GUI plug-ins to be added to the Abaqus/CAE environment.
-For more information about Abaqus/CAE plug-ins and how to make them available to you in Abaqus/CAE, see the **Using plug-ins** section of your Abaqus/CAE User's Guide.
+For more information about Abaqus/CAE plug-ins and how to make them available to you in Abaqus/CAE, see the `Using plug-ins section of the Abaqus/CAE User's Guide`_.

 Make Turbo-Turtle Plug-ins Available
 ====================================